-The Qur'an was revealed to Prophet Muhammad (PBUH) through the Archangel Gabriel (Peace Be Upon Him) after the former turned 40 years old.
+The Qur'an was revealed to Prophet Muhammad (PBUH) through the Archangel Gabriel (PBUH) after he turned 40 years old.
 The first verse to be revealed was, "Read in the name of your Lord Who created" (96:1).
 It was revealed at intervals under various circumstances whenever the need arose.

-The first verse to be revealed was, "Read in the name of your Lord who created' (96:1).
-The Qur'an was revealed piecemeal during 23 years under various circumstances whenever the need arose.
 The Qur'an consists of 114 sections or chapters (suwar, singular surah), covering a wide variety of subjects in which different literary mechanisms are employed.
-However, it is unanimously agreed that it is characterized by the highest order of eloquence and beauty of expression.Qur'an is mainly geared towards providing true guidance and calling people to worship God alone.
+However, it is unanimously agreed that it is characterized by the highest order of eloquence and beauty of expression.
+The Qur'an is mainly geared towards providing true guidance and calling people to worship God alone.